FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 > __[Läuchli 2025]__ Exact diagonalization, matrix product states and conformal perturbation theory study of a 3d Ising fuzzy sphere model, Andreas M. Läuchli, Loïc Herviou, Patrick H. Wilhelm, Slava Rychkov [arXiv:2504.00842](https://arxiv.org/abs/2504.00842)

 The energy spectrum calculated numerically at finite size does not coincide with that of the CFT.
-Part of the finite-size correction comes from the higher irrelavant operators that are not exactly tuned to zero (_e.g._, in the Ising CFT, the irrelavent operators include $\epsilon', C_{\mu\nu\rho\sigma}, T'_{\mu\nu}$, _etc._, and the lowest singlets $\epsilon$ and $\epsilon'$ are tuned away through the two parameters).
+Part of the finite-size correction comes from the higher irrelavant operators that are not exactly tuned to zero (_e. g._, in the Ising CFT, the irrelavent operators include $\epsilon', C_{\mu\nu\rho\sigma}, T'_{\mu\nu}$, _etc._, and the lowest singlets $\epsilon$ and $\epsilon'$ are tuned away through the two parameters).
 These irrelevant operators exert perturbations on the states and their energy.
 This paper captures this kind of correction by the conformal perturbation theory.
 By making use of the fact that the corrections from an irrelevant operator on the energy of the primary and its descendants are not independent, the coefficients of the irrelevant operators can be fitted.

 Although this work is does not exactly carry out study on the fuzzy sphere, it opens up a new route of improving the precision of scaling dimensions on fuzzy sphere by making better use of the existing data, and the method to partly remove the finite-size correction through conformal perturbation theory is widely used by following works.